1966 Ford Fairlane 500 R-Code

 - Center Console

 All vehicles are being sold As Is, Where Is, with No Warranty, expressed, written or implied.
+All sales are final.
 It is the sole responsibility of the customer, and which we strongly encourage, to thoroughly inspect the vehicle personally or via 3rd party, to ensure satisfaction to the condition and value, prior to purchase.
 Any descriptions or representations are for identification purposes only and are not to be constructed as a warranty of any type.

 Vehicle information is provided by the consignor (current owner) of the vehicle, and while we do perform a visual and safety inspection of the vehicle upon arrival, we can make no warranty, guarantee or representation regarding the accuracy, truth, or reliability of such information.
 Dealership is not responsible for any errors, omissions, or inaccuracies contained in information provided by third parties.
 The majority of these vehicles are considered classics or antiques, meaning they are older vehicles with sometimes dated automotive technology.
 We are not an expert in the construction, engineering, finishes, materials or components of these vehicles.
 Our employees are a team of talented individuals with a history in the classic car industry.
 We perform an extensive visual inspections on all vehicles we represent, but we do not disassemble vehicles or components for inspection purposes and therefore it is always possible there is hidden damage that is not readily apparent.